invopop/gobl.ksef/README.md

 Public key is needed to:
 1. Login with KSeF token using the `POST /auth/ksef-token` endpoint.
 2. Encrypt a symmetric AES key when uploading invoices (in both online and batch formats) and exporting (batch) incoming invoices.
+File upload and export endpoints don't require `accessToken`, but they accept or return chunks of the data respectively encrypted with the provided symmetric AES key.
+Online upload endpoint is a regular HTTP endpoint using `accessToken` for authentication, but also requires providing a key, and the invoice must be encrypted with that key.